MarioMartReq/generic-exporter/README.md

 # Generic CLI-metrics Prometheus exporter.

-This is an exporter that was originally created to expose the power consumption measurement given by the below-included command, but it is so generic that could be adapted fairly simple to expose any other desired command-line variable.
+This is an exporter that was originally created to expose the power consumption measurement given by the below-included command, but it is so generic that could be adapted fairly simply to expose any other desired command-line variable.
 The instructions describe the installation of an `ipmi-exporter`, but changing the name both in the directories and files will generate no problems at all.

 ```bash
 ipmi-sensors -h localhost --no-sensor-type-output --no-header-output --comma-separated-output --sensor-types Current